Leibniz AI Academy Courses

 Target group: Students of teacher training programs

-Credits: Introductory course 2CP, thereafter through fundamentals and specialization 5 CP
+Credits: Introductory course 2CP, thereafter through fundamentals and specialisation 5 CP

 Language: German